hydro-informatics/hydro-informatics.github.io/pages/numerics/bm-pre.md

 - Click on *QGIS*' `Layers` menu > `Create Layer` > `New Shapefile Layer...` (see [figure](#qgis-new-lyr))
 <a name="qgis-new-lyr"></a>
-{% include image.html file="qgis-new-lyr.png" alt="bm-10" caption="Create a new point shapefile for region definitions from QGIS' Layer menu." %}
+{% include image.html file="qgis-new-lyr.png" alt="basement qgis region points shapefile" caption="Create a new point shapefile for region definitions from QGIS' Layer menu." %}

 - In the newly opened `New Shapefile Layer` window, make the following definitions (see also [figure](#qgis-reg-lyr)).
     * Define the File name as region-points.shp (or similar)